Are you interested in getting a Medical Marijuana Card in Ohio?

 - Book an appointment with a certified physician at My Marijuana Card.

-- Apply online and upload the certificate to the state website.
+- Activate your Marijuana Card on the state website.
 If approved, you will be emailed their Registry Card (Medical Marijuana Card).

 You will have to activate it via their email, which will contain a link to the registry.